jdmonin/JSettlers2/doc/Readme.developer.md

 - `-Djsettlers.debug.traffic=Y` - Print network traffic; see above for details
 - `-Djsettlers.debug.clear_prefs=PI_width,PI_height` - Remove these persistent
   preferences at startup.
 See SOCPlayerClient PREF_* fields for all name keys.
+- `-Djsettlers.debug.client.features=;6pl;sb;` - Pretend to not support some
+  of the optional client features from `SOCFeatureSet`.
+(To see all the standard features, omit this property but use `jsettlers.debug.traffic`, then look for semicolons within the Version message sent to the server.)

 ## Setup instructions for JSettlers as an Eclipse project